jeanuny/Safe-Credential/README.md

 - Encrypt and decrypt passwords using strong encryption methods.
 - User authentication with hashed passwords.
 - Intuitive GUI built with CustomTkinter for easy navigation.
-- View, add, update, and delete credential entries. # Delete features to be implemented in future versions.
+- View, add, update, and delete credential entries.
 - OTP generation. # OTP feature to be implemented in future versions.

 # Note

 This application is intended for educational purposes only, as it is only a training project.
 Always ensure you follow best practices for security and data protection when handling sensitive information.

+It is recomended to logout after each use, especially if you are on a shared computer.

 Never share your master password or encryption keys with anyone.